morningred88/AWS/EBS_EFS.md

 * Go to **Volume** menu in EC2 console, select a EBS volume, right click then select Modify volume, you can not only change the volume size, but also change the volume type, for example, change from st1 to gp2.
 * As soon as the volume status changes to "Optimization", you can start repartItion the EBS volume to make the new added volume available to OS.

+## EBS Operation: Snapshot

+## Create a volume from snapshot

+When you create volume from a snapshot, you are able to: *

+* change volume type and size as well,
+* also select AZ
+* Encryption